and QUANTUM GRAVITY

 Introduced first in 1927 by the German physicist Werner Heisenberg, the uncertainty principle states that the more precisely the position of some particle is determined, the less precisely its momentum can be predicted from initial conditions, and vice versa.
 The formal inequality relates the standard deviation of position σx and the standard deviation of momentum σp to the reduced Planck constant which is the quantum of electromagnetic energy.

 The flaw in the QM logic is that they really believe in quantum uncertainty as they have conceived it, and they have conceived uncertainty incorrectly.
-Uncertainty relates not to the particles, but to the electromagnetic gravitational waves in the spacetime æther.
-We are talking Planck sphere particles and conservation of momentum and energy and so forth, per Emmy Noether.
+Uncertainty relates not to the particles, but to the pole or tipping point in the Tau dipole which is the most abundant construct in the universe and essential in the spacetime aether particle constructs as well as the containment shells for standard matter.
+I am referring to energetic point charges with a one Planck length radius of immutability and conservation of momentum and energy and so forth, per Emmy Noether.

 There is no uncertainty at all as regards the electrinos and positrinos.
 Now, that said, the reason the world can be random and we have free will is that you never know what wave is coming in from afar via the spacetime æther.
 So you can have a tough decision and in your mind it is very close, and you actually could go either way.
 How do you think that is decided?
-A reaction is borderline and could go up or down between h-bar levels.
-The reaction is teetering at h-bar/2, one half a revolution or transit of a wave equation.
+A reaction is borderline and could go up or down between Planck’s constant h J⋅s energy levels.
+The reaction is teetering at at h/2 after applying work W to the dipole for one half a QM spin, which for fermions is 1/2 a revolution or tau/2, i.e. one half a transit of a wave equation.
 Gravitational waves and fields from distant sources can cause the decision to tip one way or the other.
 It seems that Quantum Mechanics misconstrued this ‘floating ground’ of the æther as quantum uncertainty.
 Ooops.

 So QM still gets uncertainty but for a different reason.
 That means QM needs to examine every case where the root cause of uncertainty makes a difference.